CampaignChain/campaignchain-docs/developer/cookbook/connect_a_new_online_channel.rst

 The *execute()* method does the work of collecting data from the XING API and saving it to the CampaignChain database...but how is it invoked?
-That's where the *schedule()* method comes in – it creates a new SchedulerReportOperation that runs periodically for a specified operation.
+That's where the *schedule()* method comes in ï¿½ it creates a new SchedulerReportOperation that runs periodically for a specified operation.
 In this case, the scheduler is configured to collect data every hour, and run for as long as the campaign associated with the operation.